ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   * 'cred_fmt' takes value from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}.
 To align with {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote a format of authentication credential that provides the public key as well as a comprehensive set of information related to the public key algorithm, including, e.g., the elliptic curve used.
 The same considerations provided above on acceptable formats currently available for the 'cred_fmt' element of 'sign_info' apply.

-  The Group Manager omits the 'kdc_dh_creds' parameter in the Token Transfer Response even if 'ecdh_info' is included in the Token Transfer Request, in case none of the OSCORE groups that the Client is authorized to join is a pairwise-only group.
+  The Group Manager omits the 'kdc_dh_creds' parameter in the Token Transfer Response even if 'ecdh_info' is included in the Token Transfer Request, in the case that none of the OSCORE groups that the Client is authorized to join is a pairwise-only group.

 Note that, other than through the above parameters as defined in {{Section 3.3 of RFC9594}}, the joining node may have obtained such information by alternative means.
 For example, information conveyed in the 'sign_info' and 'ecdh_info' parameters may have been pre-configured, or the joining node may early retrieve it, e.g., by using the approach described in {{I-D.tiloca-core-oscore-discovery}} to discover the OSCORE group and the link to the associated group-membership resource at the Group Manager (OPT3).